christopherConcannon/loop-lab/README.md

   * [Questions](#questions)

 ## Installation
-Clone project to a directory on your local machine and cd into directory.
-Run <$ npm install> to install dependencies.
-See package.json for other available scripts.
+Clone project to a directory on your local machine and cd into src directory.

 ## Usage
-Run <$ npm start> to launch application on localhost development server.
+Open index.html page in browser of your choice and use navigation links to move throughout the page.
+Fill out form to contact LoopLAB

 ## License
 This project is covered under the MIT license

 ## Technologies
-HTML5, CSS3, JavaScript, React, MERN Stack
+HTML5, CSS3, JavaScript, Bootstrap, SCSS

 ## Contributing
 To see the guidelines adopted for contributing to this project, please view the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.txt)